SB-27182/loba-NN/README.md

 &nbsp; Indeed, we can not simply assume the manifold is itself *oblong*.
 There is a huge spike in the variance when 1.8 < x<sub>3</sub> < 2.2 <br>
 (*One may notice that shortly after the spike, the variance comes back down to a smoother value; I believe this is an indication of a hysteresis threshold involved in the system, however more analysis is forthcoming.*)<br>
-Loba-NN is indicating it is much more *unsure* of the discovered oscillator when the conditioning parameter is around certain values.
+At any rate, loba-NN is indicating it is much more *unsure* of the discovered oscillator when the conditioning parameter is around certain values.

 <br>
 <br>